 As predicted, we find that the no-coupon recovery model outperformance is large when the misspecification error standard deviation is large.
 The second set of results reported in Panel B is for the subsample of issuer days in the top quartile of the misspecification error standard deviation distribution.
 In that group, the minimum misspecification error standard deviation is 21 cents and the mean is 68 cents.
-Correspondingly, the differences in root mean squared error and $R^2$ s are much larger, exactly as our model predicts.
-The mean RMSE is 68 cents (no-coupon recovery) and 80 cents (full-coupon recovery) and the medians are 56 cents (reduced from) and 66 cents (full coupon recovery). $R^2$ follows the same pattern - the averages are equal to 80% (no-coupon recovery) and 75% (fullcoupon recovery).
-Even though we are considering only 25% of issuer days, this sample reflects prices from 36,528 observations, which is 30.2% of observations, or
+Correspondingly, the differences in root mean squared error and R^2 s are much larger, exactly as our model predicts.
+The mean RMSE is 68 cents (no-coupon recovery) and 80 cents (full-coupon recovery) and the medians are 56 cents (no-coupon recovery) and 66 cents (full coupon recovery).
+R^2 follows the same pattern - the averages are equal to 80% (no-coupon recovery) and 75% (fullcoupon recovery).
+Even though we are considering only 25% of issuer days, this sample reflects prices from 36,528 observations, which is 30.2% of observations, or 5.8 observations per issuer-day compared to 4.8 for the full sample.